MileHacker Logo

 Mercado Municipal

-Beyond fresh produce, it features numerous small eateries serving traditional Minas Gerais food at reasonable prices.
+Beyond fresh produce, it has many small eateries serving traditional Minas Gerais food for fair prices.

 International Options

-While local cuisine dominates, Montes Claros does have Italian (pizzerias) and Japanese (sushi/sashimi) restaurants in modern commercial areas.
+While local cuisine dominates, Montes Claros does have Italian (pizzerias) and Japanese (sushi/sashimi) restaurants in modern retail areas.

 Find within shopping malls or newer districts.